thleigh/Affirmations-App/README.md

 It is simple by nature, allowing it to be accessible to everyone and beautiful to the eye to make it less intimidating to the average user.
 Affirmations strives to be a safe place for all and keeps the mental and physical safety of its users as its highest priority.

+During these challenging times, it's more important than ever to break stigmas and talk about mental health.
+We encourage everyone to take care of themselves, look out for others, and have open and honest conversations about our thoughts and feelings.

 Site:

 Back-end Repo: [Back-end](https://github.com/thleigh/Affirmations-Backend)